If you are using an API in Portal that requires the use of tokens (Client IDs and Client Secrets), this article will explain how to generate it.

 - Choose API Configuration > Clients in the left side menu.

 - On the Clients page, click the Add button.

 - In the dialog box that opens up, fill in Display name and Description.
 Choose a name and a description that will make it easier to identify the token later on.
 Check the Enable box to enable the token right away.
-(You may enable or disble the token any time after it has been created).
+(You may enable or disable the token at any time after it has been created).

 - Click Save.
 Your Client Id and Client Secret will now be generated and displayed on the screen.
 Important: Note the tokens as Client Secret will not be available after you close the popup.

 - Click Save to finish creating the token.

 - The token will now be listed on the Clients page.
 You can click on a token at any time to edit or delete it or to enable/disable it.
 If you have a long list of tokens, you can use the filter option at the top to show only enabled or disabled tokens.

 Overview of scopes